How to use Adobe firefly

 Do I need Photoshop to use Adobe Firefly?

-No. Adobe Firefly has a standalone web app at firefly.adobe.com that works in any browser without any software download.
-You can use Text to Image, Text Effects, and Generative Fill entirely through the website.
-Photoshop is only required for the most advanced features — particularly the professional Generative Fill and Generative Expand tools, and Text to Vector requires Adobe Illustrator.
+No. Firefly’s standalone web app at firefly.adobe.com works in any browser with no software download — Text to Image, Text Effects, and Generative Fill are all available there.
+Photoshop is only needed for the most advanced Generative Fill and Generative Expand workflows, and Text to Vector specifically requires Adobe Illustrator.

 How is Adobe Firefly different from Canva AI?

-Adobe Firefly is an AI image generation engine that produces higher quality, more photorealistic images and offers commercial IP indemnification.
-Canva AI is a complete design platform with AI built in — generating images AND designing finished social media posts, thumbnails, and presentations in one workflow.
-Firefly leads on image quality and copyright safety.
-Canva leads on workflow speed and ease of use.
-Most creators benefit from using both together.
-For a full breakdown, read our Canva AI vs Adobe Firefly comparison guide.
+Firefly is a generative AI engine focused on image quality and commercial IP safety.
+Canva AI is a full design platform with AI generation built into a broader workflow — creating finished social posts, thumbnails, and presentations, not just raw images.
+Firefly tends to lead on image quality and copyright protection on paid plans; Canva leads on design workflow speed.
+Many creators use both together.
+See our full Canva AI vs Adobe Firefly comparison for the detailed breakdown.

 What can I do with Generative Fill in Adobe Firefly?

-Generative Fill lets you select any area of any photo and describe what to add, replace, or remove using AI.
-Common uses include: removing unwanted people or objects from photos, replacing plain backgrounds with professional environments, adding objects that were never in the original photo, extending images beyond their original borders, changing clothing or accessory colours, and swapping weather or lighting conditions in outdoor scenes.
-Leave the text prompt blank to simply remove the selected area and let AI fill the gap naturally.
+Generative Fill lets you select any area of a photo and describe what to add, replace, or remove.
+Common uses: removing unwanted people or objects, replacing backgrounds, adding objects that weren’t in the original shot, extending an image beyond its borders, and changing weather, season, or clothing colours.
+Leave the prompt blank to remove the selected area and let Firefly fill the gap based on the surrounding content.

 🚀 Ready to Try Adobe Firefly?

-Bookmark CrixPix.com for daily, honest guides to every AI tool that matters in 2026.
+Bookmark CrixPix.com for honest, fact-checked guides to the AI tools that matter in 2026.

 Similar Posts